Divajain/userdocs/docs/psppassthrough.md

 ## GoCardless

-GoCardless supports sending a description for either a payment or authorisation using a single "description" key.
+GoCardless supports sending a description for payment records using a single "description" key.

 Example: